 Life insurance is often included in an estate plan because it provides financial security for beneficiaries after someone dies.
 It also helps pay for funeral expenses and other costs associated with death.
+But is life insurance part of an estate?
+Keep reading to find out.

 The Basics of Life Insurance.

-Life insurance is a type of policy that pays benefits to people when a person dies.
+Life insurance is a type of insurance policy that pays benefits to people when a person dies.
 There are two main types of life insurance policies: term and permanent.
 Term insurance lasts only as long as you keep paying premiums.
 Permanent insurance continues to pay benefits even when you stop making payments.

 What is an Estate?